The moistest, most delicious cake you’ll ever find. And this Chocolate Obsession Cake is also the easiest, which might be the best part!

 - Prepare pan (or pans) by spraying generously with baking spray.

 - Pour batter into pan or pans.
 (For muffin pans, I used about 1/4 cup batter per cake.)
 Bake 25-30 minutes for 11" x15" pan or 15-25 minutes for cake pans or muffin pans.
 When the cake is done, it will bounce back when lightly touched.
-Another way to tell if it is done is to insert toothpick into middle of cake and pull it out.
-If cake is done, toothpick will come out clean or with a few crumbs, not coated with batter.
+Another way to tell if it is done is to insert a toothpick into the middle of the cake and pull it out.
+If the cake is done, the toothpick will come out clean or with a few crumbs, not coated with batter.

 - Remove from oven and frost as directed below.

 - For the frosting, place butter and baking chocolate in microwaveable bowl.
 Microwave on high for 1 1/2 minutes or until chocolate is melted.
-Stir until blended with wire whisk.
+Stir until blended with a wire whisk.